Best-ways-to-digitize-photos-feature

 Actually, shipping is a good place to start this conversation.

 It is also important that you safely pack all your old photos.
-The pile of shoe boxes that used to contain all of your old photographs might not cut it when it comes time to ship them across the country.
+The pile of shoe boxes that used to hold all your old photographs might not cut it when it’s time to ship them across the country.

 Photo digitizing services are run by trained professionals.
-You stand a good chance to get much better results when you work with these pros.
+You stand a good chance of getting much better results when you work with these pros.

 They also have the best scanning equipment out there.
 Many of them even use high-end drum scanners that are just not affordable for home operations.

-They’ve even got photo retouching professionals on staff who are ready to help you out.
-You might have to pay more to have your photos retouched, but these people can do wonders when it comes to removing water damage, stains, and yellowing from your photos.
+They’ve even got photo retouching professionals on staff, ready to help you out.
+You might have to pay more to have your photos retouched, but these people can do wonders at removing water damage, stains, and yellowing.

 (Check out our guide to the best online photo scanning services.)

 The cost for having professionals digitize and retouch your old photos is surprisingly affordable.
-Your costs are going to go up depending on the quality of scans that you’re looking for and if you plan on asking for any retouching.
+Your costs are going to go up depending on the quality of scans you’re looking for and whether you plan to ask for any retouching.

-Not sure where to start when it comes to professional photo digitizing service?
-I’ve put together a list of a few of the best and one service that specializes in digitizing 8 mm and 16 mm film.
+Not sure where to start when it comes to a professional photo digitizing service?
+I’ve put together a list of a few of the best, along with one service that specializes in digitizing 8 mm and 16 mm film.

 • ScanMyPhotos